Plan ahead to avoid accidents.

 - Use the right tool for the job when opening presents, and putting together new gifts.

-- Small rugs can cause tripping, best to avoid all together, but if you must, use grip tape.
+- Small rugs can cause tripping, best to avoid altogether, but if you must, use grip tape.

 - Provide plenty of lighting.
 Night lights are helpful.
-This light is has two charging ports.
+This dawn to dusk night light has two charging ports.

 - Keep doors closed to keep children out.